-Throughout this week, the Dungeons and Dragons design team has been revealing content and rules changes in the upcoming 2024 rules.
+Throughout June and July, the Dungeons and Dragons design team is revealing content and rules changes in the upcoming 2024 DnD 5e rules.
 Below we’ve collected the changes revealed in these videos and explored their mechanical implications.

 Table of Contents